 Understanding Tactical Outsourcing (with Pros and Cons)

 Tactical outsourcing is a strategy that aims to fulfill short-term staffing needs quickly.
 It involves deliberately hiring skilled candidates to address immediate talent shortages within an organization.
-The main objectives of tactical outsourcing are twofold:
+In simple terms, the tactical meaning of outsourcing refers to taking quick, practical actions to solve urgent operational challenges.

 So, in this situation, you can contact an IT project outsourcing company and hire reliable developers within a week.
 Once your offshore developers are on board, you can communicate with them thoroughly and outline the project charter and milestones.
 Human resources is also a common function outsourced tactically to quickly fill gaps or manage recruitment processes.